 Victoria Street cycleway works - key info and latest updates

-Auckland Transport (AT) has appointed Downer NZ as contractor for the Victoria Street Cycleway and construction will begin near the end of December 2019.
+Auckland Transport (AT) has appointed Downer NZ as contractor for the Victoria Street Cycleway and construction began at the end of December 2019.
 Here are the latest updates from AT:

 - Victoria Street Cycleway First Notification - 16 December 2019